Lister Surgicentre in Stevenage comes under NHS control

 Bought by the Department of Health for £53m, it will be called the Treatment Centre and integrated with the Lister.

 Centre operators Carillion said the transfer was by "mutual agreement".

-Services at the Surgicentre had been provided and managed by a subsidiary of building company Carillion called Clinicenta since it opened in 2011.'No break'
+Services at the Surgicentre had been provided and managed by a subsidiary of building company Carillion called Clinicenta since it opened in 2011.

 It provided routine surgery in areas such as ear, nose and throat, trauma, orthopaedics, gynaecology and ophthalmology for NHS patients referred there.

 In April last year, Care Quality Commission (CQC) inspectors failed the centre in four out of five areas and the following August, GPs were told not to refer patients to the eye department because of worrying waiting times.

 Three people undergoing routine surgery for joint conditions died unexpectedly, sparking investigations by Hertfordshire NHS and the CQC.

 In August, it was announced the clinic would be bought by the Department of Health.

 The East and North Hertfordshire Clinical Commissioning Group (CCG) confirmed services would transfer from 14 September and there would be "no break in the services provided".